 5) Do I need a Great Sand Dunes permit?
-Yes, you must first obtain a free game transport permit (and a tag for your dashboard if you intend to park overnight) at the Visitor Center or from a ranger.
-Game transport permits are valid two days before through one day after the current hunting season.
+Not if ALL activity is in the preserve.
+If you are planning to transport your animal through the park (limited areas), you must first obtain a free game transport permit (and a tag for your dashboard if you intend to park overnight) at the visitor center or from a ranger.
+(See 7) Game transport permits are valid through one day after the current hunting season.
 Camping permits are also required for the Cold Creek drainage.
-You can call the Visitor Center at 719-378-6399 between 9-4.
+You can call the Visitor Center at 719-378-6395 between 9-4.

 6) Can I set up camp in the national park and hunt in the national preserve or nearby Forest Service or BLM lands?
 Yes, you may camp in the park at Pinyon Flats Campground and drive to the National Preserve via the Medano Road or to other Forest Service or BLM lands to hunt (see above).
 Hunters may not hang game or game parts anywhere within the national park.
 Hunting camps are not allowed at any other location within the National Park.
 A hunting camp is defined as a base from which hunting activities begin and end each day.